jkoubele/pol-ii-speed/README.md

 This repository contain a pipeline using total RNA-seq to estimate the changes of RNA Polymerase II elongation speed, and also the changes in the speed of intron splicing.

+For details, please read our paper *Estimating changes in RNA Polymerase II elongation and intron splicing speeds from total RNA-seq data*.
+The pre-print should be on a BioRxiv; the PDF is also available in this repository [here](./paper.pdf).

 The code is organized as a Nextflow pipeline.
 To run it, you will need FASTQ data of total RNA-seq; please read the documentation below for more details.